Email Millionaires for Money [Email Address and Steps]

 • Development of safe artificial intelligence to benefit humanity

 So, unless you belong to the categories above, don’t bother asking Elon Musk for money.
-His foundation website is Musk Foundation.
+His foundation website is the Musk Foundation.

 2. Write the Main Body of the Email